Skip to main content

 You don't have to feel joyful to honor Christ.
 You don't have to be festive to be faithful.
 You don't have to manufacture wonder--Jesus already came.
 The Christmas message isn't "feel happy."
 It's God with us--even when we're tired, numb, grieving or simply worn thin.

 Sometimes Christmas is loud joy.
 Sometimes it's quiet trust.
-Both are holy.
+Both are okay.

 Much Love,